Apgoldberg1/Dex-Net-5.0/README.md

 ### torch_dataset.py

 Provides PyTorch dataset to load the Dex-Net 3.0 and Dex-Net 2.0 dataset.
 The dataset contains cropped 32x32 depth images of single objects paired with a grasp confidence score.
 For Dex-Net 2.0 data, this grasp metric corresponds to a parallel jaw grasp centered at the middle of the image and with the grasp axis horizontally on the image.
 For Dex-Net 3.0 suction data, this score corresponds to a suction grasp at the center of the image with the approach axis aligned to the middle column.
 See [Dex-Net 2.0](https://arxiv.org/abs/1703.09312) and [Dex-Net 3.0](https://arxiv.org/abs/1709.06670) for more details on dataset generation.

+### configs

+The configs include YAML files specifying model name, save name, dataset path, optimizer, wandb logging, batch size, and more.
+The dataset path should be to the directory containing the "tensors" folder for either the Dex-Net 2.0 or Dex-Net 3.0 datasets.

 ## grasp models